We Went To The Emmy's After Party To Check Out The Celebrities — & The Food

 Advertisement

 What the hell was I doing in this room full of famous faces, along with thousands of other guests?
-We had all just been funneled a couple of hundred yards from the Microsoft Theater, in the most elegant bottleneck ever, to what is the largest seated dinner in America.
+We had all just been funnelled a couple of hundred yards from the Microsoft Theatre, in the most elegant bottleneck ever, to what is the largest seated dinner in America.
 Four courses, 25,000 bottles of wine, 200 chefs, and 600 servers, all under one roof at the L.A.
-Convention Center — and me, a guest of Sterling Vineyards, the official wine of the Emmys.
+Convention Centre — and me, a guest of Sterling Vineyards, the official wine of the Emmys.
 Yes, there are some perks to being a food writer.

 Once seated, I found a plate of delicious heirloom tomatoes already waiting for me, and a friendly waiter ready to pour the wine of my choice.
 I started with white and began to attack the plate of food.
 Ominously titled "Last Of The Heirlooms," they were legitimately some of the tastiest tomatoes I’ve ever had, topped off with balsamic jellies, basil, and quinoa.